 .com, you want to know that it will strengthen your branding in some way.

 Google says that extensions do not affect ranking , but with so many online scams and spam mail, people may be less likely to click on a website with an unknown extension and open a mail from such a business.

 Moreover, some domain extensions have commonly been used for scams, so you’ll want to avoid using them.
 ConsumerFraudReporting.com offers a list of the domain extensions most commonly used for scams.

 Take a good look at that list and, if you’re considering any of the extensions on it, think about whether or not you really need to use that extension – or if you might be better off with a

 3. Keep it short

 .com domain name length is 12 characters .
-A domain name can have up to 63 characters up to the extension (.com, for instance).
-However, the golden rule in domain naming is that less is better.
-Namely, according to a study conducted by Gaebler, the five most popular domains have only six characters .
+While technically a domain name can have up to 63 characters preceding the extension, the golden rule in domain naming is that less is better.
+Namely, of the top 250 websites on the web (excluding those with country specific TLDs like

 4. Add keywords